kbendick/flink-statefun-workshop/README.md

 The TransactionManager keeps three items of per-transaction state, which are cleared once the transaction has been fully processed.

-The MerchantFunction uses an asynchronously connected ProductionMerchantScoreService to provide the score for each Merchant.
+The MerchantFunction uses an asynchronously connected MerchantScoreService to provide the score for each Merchant.
 This mimics the HTTP connection you might have in a real-world application that uses a third-party service to provide enrichment data.
 The MerchantFunction handles timeouts and retries for the merchant scoring service.

-The Model is running as a _Remote Function_ in a separate, stateless container, connected via HTTP.

 ## Exercises (Python)

-The activities in this section can be done without recompiling the Java code or rebuilding the Docker image.
+The activities in this section can be done via the command line.

-### Restart the Model
+### Restart the Functions

-Since the Model is stateless, and running in its own container, we can redeploy and rescale it independently of the rest of the infrastructure.
+Since the functions are stateless, and running in their own container, we can redeploy and rescale it independently of the rest of the infrastructure.

-We can't truly achieve a proper zero-downtime restart of the Python Model without a more elaborate setup, but can do a restart that merely causes the ongoing HTTP requests to be retried.
+We can't truly achieve a proper zero-downtime restart of the functions without a more elaborate setup, but can do a restart that merely causes the ongoing HTTP requests to be retried.

 In one terminal window: